PeteHaitch/phd_thesis/markdown/paper_reviews.md

 This approach discretisation of $\beta$-values into lowly-, intermediate- and highly-methylated categories.

 Putting DNA methylation into a phylogenetic framework gives (in principle) access to a whole raft of existing analysis methodologies.

+## \citet{Lee:2014cv}

+Figure 3 describes several scenarios that would lead to DNA methylation heterogeneity.

+## \citet{Gokhman:2014cp}

+This paper compares DNA methylomes from a Denisovan sample and a Neandertal to methylomes from present day humans.
+They exploit the natural deamination of cytosines (mC -> thymine and C -> uracil) to infer the methylation state of cytosines from the C->T conversion ratios. __IMPORTANT:__ These C->T ratios are __not__ the same as $\beta$-values, but they can be scaled by a number, $\frac{1}{p_{m}}$, so that they have a similar interpretation.

+They smooth these C->T ratios using a sliding window, where the window size is chosen as that which maximises the correlation with methylomes from present day humans (43-89 CpGs, depending on Denisovan or Neandartal and autosome or X-chromosome).

+The authors advocate smoothing of DNA methylation:

+> Such noise reduction is advisable in methylation samples, as smoothing over neighboring CpGs increases accuracy for low-coverage positions and complies with the high correlation in methylation between adjacent positions and the mostly regional function of DNA methylation

+and cite the `BSmooth` paper in support of this position.

+They use a rather weird way of removing potential PCR duplicates:

+> To remove PCR duplicates that are characterized by abnormally high coverage, we fitted the (strand-specific) coverage distribution to a mixture of (two) Gaussians.
+Positions with a coverage that was higher than three standard deviations from the mean of the main distribution were removed from the analyses.
+In the Neandertal, the threshold was set to 46 reads and in the Denisovan the threshold was set to 30 reads.

+I don't really understand why they used this and not the standard Picard `MarkDuplicates`-type approach; perhaps it's because the sequencing protocol removes uracils, which would lead to variation in read lengths?

+### Identification of DMRs

+There's a convoluted procedure to estimate what amounts to the average $\beta$-value of each window, and its associated standard deviation, which are used to form a z-stat.
+P-values are FDR-adjusted and only windows with FDR $< 0.05$ are retained.
+Furthermore, only windows with a greater than $60\%$ change in methylation are retained for further analysis.

+## \citet{Rijlaarsdam:2014hp}

+`DMRforPairs` tries to find DMRs in 1 vs. 1 comparisons - an ambitious aim.
+I understand the desire for such comparisons but I wouldn't believe the results of most $n = 1$ studies.

+## \citep{Chen:2014jb}

+This paper proposes a non-parametric test (_Cuzik_ test) of differences in DNA methylation __between multiple groups__, that also accounts for the well-known association of age and DNA methylation.
+The model requires that the age variables is discretised into bins.
+There is no discussion of how to choose bins (they use 5-year bins in the real data analysis).
+Furthermore, my intuition is that leaving age as a continuous variable is preferable.

+The Cuzik test assumes there is a trend of differential methylation with age, either increasing ($W_{1}$) or decreasing ($W_{2}$).
+As the trend is unknown, the authors propose using $W = max(W_{1}, W_{2})$ and then make use of an asymptotic bound to obtain approximate P-values.
+The description of the Cuzik test sounds rather different [on Wikipedia](http://en.wikipedia.org/wiki/Cuzick%E2%80%93Edwards_test) - I'm not sure what to make of that.

+The authors make the reasonable observation that if there is a trend (even if it's not truly linear) then there test, which is designed to detect such a trend, has more power than do tests that aren't designed to detect a trend.

+### Simulation study

+$\beta$-values are simulated from marginal distributions (Uniform, truncated Normal or Beta), which do not include the spatial correlation of $\beta$-values.
+They specifically simulate scenarios where there is a trend-with-age of the $\beta$-values, thus ensuring there test looks good, and do not consider a setting where there is no trend.

+## \citep{Park:2014ho}

+This paper describes the `methylSig` software. `methylSig` uses a Beta-Binomial model to test for DMCs across an arbitrary number of groups (although the proposed test is a likelihood ratio test of group $k$ vs. group $k'$).
+The dispersion parameter in the Beta-Binomial model, $\theta_{i}$ (assumed constant across groups), is treated as a nuisance parameter that is first estimated and then plugged into the likelihoods to estimate (using maximum likelihood) the parameters of interest, $\mu_{i, k}$ and $\mu_{i, k'}$.
+For small sample sizes, they use the $t$-distribution, rather than the 'natural' $\chi^{2}_{1}$-distribution of a likelihood ratio statistic.
+The dispersion parameters are not shrunk, e.g. via Empiricial Bayes.

+They also propose incorporating local information, via kernel smoothing, to estimate the parameters $\mu_{i}$ and $\theta_{i}$.

+The examples all use ERRBS (enhanced RRBS) data and so it isn't clear whether `methylSig` scales to WGBS data.

+To increase power, the authors suggest "tiling" observations.
+Tiling amounts to pooling data, i.e. summing all measurements within a tile (25 bp for ERRBS data, larger for WGBS)) and then using the tiles as the observations rather than the CpGs.

+The plots of the results are very busy and I don't like them much.

+### Identifying differentially methylated transcription factors

+Rather than looking for general DMRs, the authors focus on identifying differentially methylated transcription factors.
+There are two approaches:

+1. Test which TFs contain a significant number of DMCs.
+2. Test which TFs are hypo- or hyper-methylated (combining all CpGs in the TF).

+### Simulation study

+The simulation study is based on ERRBS data from a study of acute myeloid leukemia.
+It uses the coverage distribution, the locations of CpGs and the estimated dispersions from the real data.
+However, the $\beta$-values are simulated from Beta-Binomial distributions with group-specific means to induce DMCs.
+This model does not incorporate correlation amongst the $\beta$-values, although the simulation models allows for DMCs to cluster into DMRs, which is similar to inducing correlations amongst the $\beta$-values, albeit restricted to CpGs in DMRs.

+The authors advocate for using `methylSig` with dispersions estimated locally via kernel smoothing.
+They note that `BSmooth` has low power to detect "independent DMCs", but this is not suprising because `BSmooth` is designed to detect DMRs.